psathyrella/partis/docs/subcommands.md

 There are also a number of options for speeding things up either by sacrificing accuracy for speed, or by ignoring sequences you don't care about:

+##### `--fast` (synonym: `--naive-vsearch`)

+As for the default (full) clustering method, first calculates the naive ancestor for each sequence, but then passes these to vsearch for very fast heuristic clustering.
+Vsearch is extremely fast, because it includes a large number of optimizations to avoid all-against-all comparison, and thus scales much better than quadratically.
+Because these optimizations (like any purely distance-based approach) know nothing about VDJ rearrangement or SHM, however, they reduce accuracy.
+This is nevertheless a thoroughly reasonably way to get an idea of the lineage structure of your sample.
+After running vsearch clustering, you can always pass families of interest (e.g. with `--seed-unique-id`) to the more accurate clustering method.

 ##### subsampling

 The simplest way to go faster is to only use some of your sequences.
 You can choose a random subset with `--n-random-queries <n>` (random seed is set with `--seed <n>`), or take the first `n` sequences with `--n-max-queries <n>`.
 You can also limit it to specific sequence ids using `--queries <a:b:c>`, where `a:b:c` is a colon-separated list of sequence ids.